 The following video shows the actual cutting.
 Notice how I pin the pieces together close to the cutting line to make sure they do not move, silk is very slippery.
 Also, did you notice how useful is the wrist pincushion?
 You can make one, the tutorial is here: “How to make a wrist pincushion“.

 7. Pin front and back pieces together at side seams

 Baste with running stitches.
-Secure hand stitches at the upper edges of the dress for first fitting.
+Secure hand stitches at the upper edges of the dress for the first fitting.

 8. Pin ends of shoulder straps to the dress